BEROCHLU/sakata/README.md

    To visualize the results.

 **Optional install**
-   - MinGW-w64: For users who want to use GCC with MinGW.
-      [This link](https://code.visualstudio.com/docs/cpp/config-mingw) is provided for setting up MinGW.
-However, due to an error with "The file has been downloaded incorrectly" [another link](https://winlibs.com/) is recommended.
-      - `gcc -O2 ./valid/cdevice.c -lm`
-      - `a.exe` or `./a.out`

    - [brain.js](https://github.com/BrainJS/brain.js): A GPU accelerated library for Neural Networks written in JavaScript.
       - ###### on Linux
          1. `sudo apt-get install -y build-essential libglew-dev libglu1-mesa-dev libxi-dev pkg-config`